gchure/phd/docs/src/chapter_04/section_08_temperature.md

 in the simplest null model of temperature dependence.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The model described by @Eq:foldchange_simple
-and @Eq:growth_pact and subsumes the myriad rich dynamical processes underlying protein binding and conformational changes into two effective energies, $\Delta\varepsilon_{R}$ and $\Delta\varepsilon_{AI}$.
+and @Eq:growth_pact subsumes the myriad rich dynamical processes underlying protein binding and conformational changes into two effective energies, $\Delta\varepsilon_{R}$ and $\Delta\varepsilon_{AI}$.
 By no means is this done to undercut the importance of these details in transcriptional